 You should realistically enjoy most of the advertised speeds outside of peak times, but there are factors that come into play which can potentially slow things down for you, regardless of your speed tier.
 These include:

-There are a lot of things to consider, and until you take a gamble on an NBN plan it can be impossible to know just how your NBN plan will shape up.
-Your location and time of day you use the internet are the biggest factors outside of how fast of a plan you purchase.
+There are a lot of things to consider, and until you take a gamble on a plan it can be impossible to know just how your NBN service will shape up.
+Your location, and the time of day you use the internet, are the biggest factors outside of how fast of a plan you purchase.

 What different providers call their NBN plans

-Once you wrap your head around the jargon and all the terms, you might find it all to be very helpful in choosing the best NBN plan for your needs.
-Below is a brief overview of how some top providers label their plans, keeping in mind that their ‘evening speeds’ may differ:
+Despite the inconsistencies and jargon, there’s still only four speeds of NBN offered by providers – all that changes between telcos is the wording used.
+Below is a brief overview of how some top providers label their plans, keeping in mind that their actual ‘evening speeds’ may differ:

 |Provider||Speed Tier (Maximum Speeds in Mbps)||Plan Speed Label|